DurgaBhavaniVankini/Item_Catalog/readme.md

 ## Miscellaneous

-This project is inspiration from https://github.com/chrisullyott/udacity-restaurant-menu.
+This project is inspiration from chrisullyott.